Spirited Away: Box office and theatrical release

 Spirited Away was released theatrically in Japan on 20 July 2001 by distributor Toho.
 It grossed a record ¥1.6 billion ($13.1 million) in its first three days, beating the previous record set by Princess Mononoke.
 It was number one at the Japanese box office for its first eleven weeks and spent 16 weeks there in total.
 After 22 weeks of release and after grossing $224 million in Japan, it started its international release, opening in Hong Kong on 13 December 2001.
 It was the first film that had grossed more than $200 million at the worldwide box office excluding the United States.
 It went on to gross ¥30.4 billion to become the highest-grossing film in Japanese history, according to the Motion Picture Producers Association of Japan.
 It also set the all-time attendance record in Japan, surpassing the 16.8 million tickets sold by Titanic.
 Its gross at the Japanese box office has since increased to ¥31.68 billion, as of 2020.

-In February 2002, Wild Bunch, an international sales company that had recently spun off from its former parent StudioCanal, picked up the international sale rights for the film outside of Asia and France.
+In February 2002, Wild Bunch, an international sales company that had recently spun off from its former parent company StudioCanal, picked up the international sale rights for the film outside of Asia and France.
 The company would then on-sell it to independent distributors across the world.
-On April 13, 2002, The Walt Disney Company acquired the Taiwanese, Singapore, Hong Kong, French and North American sale rights to the film, alongside Japanese Home Media rights.
+On 13 April 2002, The Walt Disney Company acquired the Taiwanese, Singaporean, Hong Kong, French and North American sale rights to the film, alongside Japanese Home Media rights.

 Disney's English dub of the film, supervised by Lasseter, premiered at the Toronto International Film Festival on 7 September 2002 and was later released in the United States on 20 September 2002.
 The film grossed $450,000 in its opening weekend from 26 theatres.
 Spirited Away had very little marketing, less than Disney's other B-films, with a maximum of 151 theatres showing the film in 2002.
 After the 2003 Oscars, it expanded to 714 theatres.
 It ultimately grossed around $10 million by September 2003.
-Outside of Japan and the United States, the movie was moderately successful in both South Korea and France where it grossed $11 million and $6 million, respectively.
+Outside of Japan and the United States, the movie was moderately successful in both South Korea and France, where it grossed $11 million and $6 million, respectively.
 In Argentina, it is in the top 10 anime films with the most tickets sold.

 In the United Kingdom, then-independent based film distributor Optimum Releasing acquired the rights to the movie from Wild Bunch in January 2003.
 The company then released it theatrically on 12 September 2003.
 The movie grossed $244,437 on its opening weekend from 51 theatres, and by the end of its theatrical run in October, the movie has grossed $1,383,023 in the country.